Nicholas Hamilton: Music

 In January 2021, he released his debut single, "Different Year".
 He subsequently released singles "noRoom", a duet between Hamilton and co-writer Savs, "In Line" and "Pretty Young", the latter becoming the title track of his 2021 debut EP of the same name.
 This EP also features the tracks "Everything to Lose" and "Intro".

+Hamilton released his single, "Alone", in May 2023.
+He sold out his first ever headline concert in May 2023 at Rockwood Music Hall.
+His next single, "Spins", was released on 16 June 2023.

 Personal life

 Hamilton moved from his home country of Australia to Los Angeles in 2019 at the age of 18.
 He has a dog named Nala.

-Hamilton is openly gay.
+Hamilton is gay.
 He came out at age 18.

-Hamilton has also gained fame on the social media site TikTok, where he has gained a following by making cocktails and tasting ready-made alcoholic beverages.
+Hamilton has also gained a following on the social media site TikTok where he makes cocktails and tastes ready-made alcoholic beverages.